About the heritage centre

 - Cemetery and burial records

-If you’re after current copies of newspapers, local directories, telephone books, electoral rolls, local government reports and plans, you can find these at the War Memorial Library and other community libraries.
+You'll find current copies of newspapers, local directories, telephone books, electoral rolls, local government reports and plans, at the War Memorial Library and other libraries.

 Small local history collections are also held at Eastbourne, Petone and Wainuiomata Community Libraries.

-For burial plot location enquiries, try our online search.
-If you're unable to find the details you require, you’ll need to get in touch with us at Council.
+For burial plot location enquiries, try our online cemeteries search.
+If you're unable to find the details you need, get in touch with us.

 Location and opening hours